-Property owners and managers of multi-family buildings are only responsible for complying with the requirements listed above, and are not responsible for the recycling behaviors of tenants.
-If the property owner enters into a written agreement with another party (for example, a property manager) that contracts or arranges for solid waste service, that party is also responsible for compliance.
+Property owners and managers of multi-family buildings are responsible for complying with the requirements listed above.
+If the property owner enters into a written agreement with another party (e.g., a property manager) that contracts or arranges for waste collection service, that party is also responsible for compliance.